Sunday, September 29, 2024

 *Run is performed in PT clothes

-Strength, as measured by total force generation (weight moved), is the foundation of all human activity.
+Strength, as measured by total force production (weight moved), is the foundation of all human activity.
 Without doing any other form of training, improving one's strength leads to an exceptional improvement in everything we do.
 This is especially true for men in a combat role.
 Carrying a 40-50 lb. kit, over varying terrain, for hours or days, is extremely demanding on the body.
 Patrolling in kit, as an example, is however a sub-maximal load.
 That means if an individual becomes stronger over time, all sub-maximal loads become even more so, meaning that those activities become easier to perform.
 By training for strength, we improve our efficiency in every activity we conduct.
 Also, an often over-looked benefit to improving one's strength is overall resilience: to the weather and variations, against sickness, as well as during times of extreme mental stress.
 This is why men must be strong, and we must test their strength.
 Be advised, however, that these numbers are minimum standards, and individuals should always strive to exceed them.
 Why squats, deadlift, and bench press?
 Why not the kettlebell or bodyweight exercises that the "functional fitness" gurus promote?
 The answer is fairly simple:

 • These normal movement patterns can be progressively loaded over a long period of time.
 Neither KBs nor bodyweight exercises meet this criterion